California Labor & Employment Lawyers

 Whistleblower

 - California Whistleblower Laws: Both federal and state protections apply to whistleblowers, which are people who report employers for allowing or creating circumstances that amount to systemic illegal activity or a threat to public health and safety.
-This includes things like reporting an employer for abuse, corruption, fraud, waste of public funds, environmental destruction, exploitation of a vulnerable population, cover-ups, etc. If you’re in a scenario like this, you’ll need a whistleblower attorney in California, and Consumer Attorneys can help.
+This includes things like reporting an employer for abuse, corruption, fraud, waste of public funds, environmental destruction, exploitation of a vulnerable population, cover-ups, etc. If you’re in a scenario like this, you’ll need a whistleblower attorney in California, and Consumer Attorneys from Encino can help.

 Discrimination